 Understanding the differences between splashproof and waterproof can help you choose the right product for your needs.
 Whether you need protection against rain, splashes, or submersion, a range of options are available.
 By considering a product’s design, materials, and testing, you can ensure that it provides the level of protection you need.

-More Questions About Splashproof and Waterproof
+About Splashproof and Waterproof FAQs

-What are the Different Levels of Waterproofing?
+5. FAQ 5: What are the Different Levels of Waterproofing?

 Several levels of waterproofing ratings indicate a product’s level of water resistance.
 The most commonly used ratings include IP67 and IP68, which indicate the level of protection against dust and water penetration.
 Other ratings, such as ATM or meters of water resistance, are used for watches and other water-resistant products.
 The specific rating system and criteria may vary depending on the industry and product.